f4exb/papiclock/readme.md

 <h3>Wind direction</h3>

-This is the wind direction in degrees
+This is the wind direction in degrees (0: North, 90: East, 180: South, 270: West).

 <h3>Wind gusts speed</h3>